 Noel Vermillion is openly declared as a Creator's Pet for Toshimichi Mori, catering to his design fetishes and having a central role in the plot.
 She's actually a deconstruction - all of her "Sue qualities" put her in positions she is clearly unfit to handle, and her powers remained unknown to her and exploited by others for their own benefit.
 Her character had little chance to develop due to constant manipulation, but closing her "Eye of the Azure" may open that possibility - and if a month with her best bud Makoto is any indication, things are looking up for her.

-Speaking of, a trend in recent days involves broadsiding Makoto Nanaya with these accusations, proving even an Ensemble Darkhorse is not immune.
+Speaking of, a trend late in the life cycle of Continuum Shift involved broadsiding Makoto Nanaya with these accusations, proving even an Ensemble Darkhorse is not immune.
 Arguments used against her include distorting the story, downplaying or omitting her character flaws, and ceaseless undue praise for her character and ability.
 Many of these accusations, in reality, come from acting only on surface stimuli - further insight explains all of these phenomena at work in a believable fashion.
 Further, like Noel, any perceived "Sue traits" may have set Relius' crosshairs squarely on her as a byproduct.

 Yuuki Terumi has been depicted as an obnoxiously infallible villain whose charisma, combat prowess, and tactical ability are hyped through his ceaselessly smug disposition, and in chapter two of four he can outmaneuver the lion's share of the cast without effort, incorporating even their victories into his plans, with countermeasures for anything they can throw at him.
 While Terumi has been playing Takamagahara as a fool and peeking at other timelines, many developments crudely cater to his interests - Relius may be an invincible antagonist as well, but he was never presented in such an infantile manner.
 As bonus points for his fandumb, he was unerringly praised for de-Suing Ragna, Noel and Rachel, and yet the Sue accusations for Makoto started flowing wholesale when she knocked him off his high horse.
 And then he gets anti-climatically Killed Off for Real at the end of Chronophantasma, causing many people to then complain about that.